 How to Find the Highest Greek Participation

 These percentages show why the "Greek Life Strong" filter is so useful — it surfaces schools where Greek organizations exist and matter, while the profile pages let you drill down to the actual numbers.
-Schools like Auburn prove you can find places where almost half the student body is Greek-affiliated, while others (like many large state flagships) hover in the 10–25% range but still feel like Greek life is everywhere because of the sheer size of the campus.
+Schools like Washington and Lee and TCU prove you can find places where the majority of the student body is Greek-affiliated.
+Meanwhile, large state flagships like Auburn show that high participation rates are possible even at scale — so the absolute number of Greek members is enormous.

-For prospective students who want the "most students in a fraternity or sorority," the strategy is simple: start with the 215-school Greek Life Strong list, sort by enrollment (the biggest campuses naturally have the highest absolute numbers of Greek members), then click through to the top contenders to check the exact percentages on their profiles.
-You'll quickly spot the standouts.
+For prospective students who want the "most students in a fraternity or sorority," the strategy is simple: start with the 215-school Greek Life Strong list, then click through to individual school profiles to check the exact percentages.
+The schools above are the ones where the data is genuinely striking.

 See Greek participation numbers for any school